Last Updated on June 7, 2023 by Christine Kaaloa

-After the bus cleared and reached the end of the line however, the driver pulled over and the ticket girl came back to me with a changed attitude.
+After the bus cleared and reached the end of the line, however, the driver pulled over and the ticket girl came back to me with a changed attitude.
 Friendly and kind, she now patiently helped me.
 Okay, so it took me to the end of the route to finally get help; I was in no rush.
 I was sightseeing Bangkok…

-Tip: Don’t take it personally… Thai folk are usually very helpful, but they’re also a ‘saving face’ culture.
-During my debacle, we were surrounded by a Thai audience, business had to continue and my ticket girl was embarrassed by her lack of English skills.
+Tip: Don’t take it personally… Thai folk is usually very helpful, but they’re also a ‘saving face’ culture.
+During my debacle, we were surrounded by a Thai audience, the business had to continue and my ticket girl was embarrassed by her lack of English skills.
 Later, she even apologized for her failings, but I assured her the fault was mine.

 Needless to say, she figured out my destination and the bus driver took me to a stop where I could board my bus.